sotmasman/Silicon-microprobes/README.md

 2. Reticle layout.dwg        - AutoCAD DWG file of the reticle.
 Units are in microns.

 3. Reticle layout GDS format.gds      - GDS file of the reticle.
-Used for submitting order to MEMS foundry..
+Used for submitting order to MEMS foundry.

-4.

 *************************************